bennyschnabel/masterthesis/README.md

    - gfortran aux_routines.o kinds.o stringmod.o calculate_mil.o main.o -o main
 5. The result of the calculation is saved in a file with the following structure: *xxx_xxx_M.dat*

-### Calculation of the fabrictensor and the stiffness matrix
+### Calculation of the fabric tensor and the stiffness matrix